timbru31/homebrew-brewfile/README.md

 # 🍺 📦 Brewfile

-This is my personal Brewfile to setup my working environment.
+This is my personal Brewfile to setup my working environment for my work MacBook.
-_This is still a WIP project and needs to be cleaned up__

 ## Installation